mapbox/protozero/doc/advanced.md

 The function is also available in the `pbf_builder` class.

+## Internal handling of varints

+When varints are decoded they are always decoded as 64bit unsigned integers and after that casted to the type you are requesting (using `static_cast`).
+This means that if the protocol buffer message was created with a different integer type than what you are reading it with, you might get wrong results without any warning or error.
+This is the same behaviour as the Google Protocol Buffers library has.

+In normal use, this should never matter, because presumably you are using the same types to write that data as you are using to read it later.
+It can happen if the data is corrupted intentionally or unintentionally in some way.
+But this can't be used to feed you any data that it wasn't possible to feed you without this behaviour, so it doesn't open up any potential problems.
+You always have to check anyway that the integers are in the range you expected them to be in if the expected range is different than the range of the integer type.
+This is especially true for enums which protozero will return as `int32_t`.

 ## How many items are there in a repeated packed field?

 Sometimes it is useful to know how many values there are in a repeated packed